 You’ll need up to 55 minutes.

-- Inform the team, in the first 15 minutes.
+- Inform the team, in the first 20 minutes.
 Review the user personas, the market requirements, and the competitors’ products.
-Invite a subject-matter expert to spend 5 minutes on industry concepts and jargon.
+Invite a subject-matter expert to spend 5 to 10 minutes on industry concepts and jargon.
 Invite your team’s user researcher to tell you about the target audience, or “users”.
 Invite the product manager to say five sentences about the company’s business goals and product strategy.
 Decide how the team will get any additional information that’s needed.

 - Discuss and set the problem statement, in the second 15 minutes.
 Typically, this is a common task that users need to accomplish.
 Once you have a problem statement, check that it is a single problem that describes the user’s goal without describing a solution.
 If you’ve never done this, read about getting the problem statement just right.

 Success tip.
 You’ll be tempted to schedule shorter sessions – to save a half hour or even an hour – but give yourselves the full four hours to succeed.